SKF life testing

 - compare with competitive products.

-The powerful and firmly controlled life tests combined with post-test investigations with state-of-the-art equipment make it possible to investigate the factors that affect the life of the bearings in a systematic way.
+The powerful and firmly controlled life testing procedure combined with post-test investigations with modern and highly sophisticated equipment makes it possible to investigate the factors and their interactions in a systematic way.

-High performance SKF Explorer and SKF Energy Efficient (E2) bearings are examples of the implementation of the optimized influencing factors on the basis of analytical simulation models and experimental verification at the component and complete bearing level.
+High performance SKF Explorer bearings are an example of the implementation of the optimized influencing factors on the basis of analytical simulation models and experimental verification at component and full bearing level.